Andrew1OOO/AndrewWebsite/content/english/portfolio/project-12.md

 # Conclusion

 This was a very hard project for me, I was not familiar with color detection or cube solving before starting.
 I still think I need more work with `OpenCv`, but it was a good first step to help get used to the basics.

+You can find my Github link for the code [here](https://github.com/Andrew1OOO/Andrew-Projects/blob/master/OthelloAI.py)
+***